trinitypranav/cineverse/README.md

-# CineverseGPT
+# 🎬 CineverseGPT

-This is a web app developed using React & Firebase which shows you information about movies.
-It also makes use of OpenAI APIs for suggesting movies based on your prompt.
+This web app developed using React & Firebase shows you information about movies.
+It also uses OpenAI APIs to suggest movies based on your prompt.

+- Movie streaming react app built using TMDB APIs with Firebase auth & Redux
+- Deployed trendy OpenAI API for crisp movie picks & multi-language support
+- Performant search featuring live autosuggestions with memoized debouncing
+- Tailwind Dark mode & responsive UI

-## Steps:
+## Learning, Features & Steps:

 - CRA
 - TailwindCSS